Jamb0t/Enforced-Mod/README.md

     - Mines
         - Mine health to 60 (from 20)
     - Scan
-        - Scan Radius reduced to 16 (from 20)
+        - Radius reduced to 16 (from 20)
+        - Duration reduced to 5 secs (from 10)
     - Nano Shield
         - Requires 2 command chairs
         - Cooldown increased to 12 from 10 no research required!